 Hand & Invisible Ink Applications

 Mark surfaces with no visible trace by using invisible ink.
 This ink can be used for official purposes, such as to mark property or a precious item.
-More common uses of invisible ink include to stamp entrants’ hands at events, bars, or amusement parks.
+More common uses of invisible ink include stamping entrants’ hands at events, bars, or amusement parks.
 This enables guests to avoid having an unsightly mark on their skin, while bouncers and event staff can make sure all entrants are accounted for.
-Hand and invisible ink also works great for creative projects.
+Hand and invisible ink also work great for creative projects.